-It was a Brazilian sweep at Lower Trestles in 2017.
+The last time we saw CT surfing at Lower Trestles, it was a Brazilian sweep in 2017.
 Filipe Toledo and Silvana Lima topped the podium in statement-making fashion as the Brazilian Storm had washed ashore in a sea of green and yellow.
 And what better spot to stake their claim than Lowers.

 "This is very special," said Toledo, tear in his eye, baby girl in his arms.